ossec/ossec-docs/docs/manual/syscheck/index.rst

   - On the manager in ``/var/ossec/queue/syscheck``.

-* Where does it help with compliance?
+* How does it help with compliance?
 (PCI DSS, etc)

   - It helps with sections 11.5 (install FIM software) and 10.5 (integrity checking of log files) of PCI.